 Another key issue is whether the trust is considered a US Trust or Foreign Trust based on who is considered the trustee or owner — and what type of assets are being contributed to the trust.
-In general, once a US person has the ownership of a foreign trust, they have an annual reporting requirement on form 3520/3520-A. The reporting requirements can be somewhat onerous depending on whether the assets within the trust are generating income — or whether they are just growing in value.
+In general, once a US person has ownership of a foreign trust, they have an annual reporting requirement on form 3520/3520-A. The reporting requirements can be somewhat onerous depending on whether the assets within the trust are generating income — or whether they are just growing in value.

 Income Generating Assets

 One more very important issue in determining which assets to place into a Dynasty Trust involves the disparity between US and foreign income tax law.
 In many countries, certain types of passive income escape taxation in that country.
-If a foreign nonresident alien gives property into a US Dynasty Trust, the problem can become that now the dynasty trust has an income tax consequences — but no foreign tax credits available because no taxes are being paid in the foreign country.
+If a foreign nonresident alien gives property to a US Dynasty Trust, the problem can become that now the dynasty trust has income tax consequences — but no foreign tax credits available because no taxes are being paid in the foreign country.